bavix/laravel-wallet/docs/guide/purchases/merchant-fee-deductible.md

 ## Direct Transfers

-When transferring directly to a wallet that implements `MerchantFeeDeductible`, the fee is deducted from the recipient's deposit.
+When transferring directly to a product that implements `MerchantFeeDeductible`, the fee is deducted from the recipient's deposit.

 ```php
 $user = User::first();